 - Produces mites.

 - Not a popular bedding for ball pythons.

 The Bottom Line

-The best bedding for a ball python is essential to achieve the best possible home for your pet.
+The best bedding for a ball python is essential to achieving your pet’s best possible home.
 Take into consideration the temperature, and humidity snakes need.
 Your pet demands that matter most, though.

 So, what are you waiting for?
-Perhaps it’s time to check whether the ball python’s beddings are to be replaced.
+Perhaps it’s time to check whether the ball python’s beddings will be replaced.